binaryfox0/term-display/README.md

 Currently known issues with `term-display`
  * **Bad Performance**:
    - Rendering complex or large pixel grids in the terminal using `term-display` can be slower compared to alternatives.
 It is especially worse on virtual environments such as `termux` on mobile, which isn't fully optimized.
-   - Completely CPU dependent: means they almost can't leverage anything from GPU, which is heckin' fast, except `wezterm`
+   - Completely CPU dependent: means they almost can't leverage anything from GPU, which is heckin' fast.
  - **Low Resolution**: Terminal-based output is limited by the size, resolution of the terminal window.